How to Become an Epidemiologist and Enhance Public Health

 • Draft public health policies intended to prevent the spread of a public health threat and mitigate its effects on a population

-• Relay recommendations to the appropriate government and public health officials so they may be shared with the public
+• Relay recommendations to the appropriate government and public health officials so that they may be shared with the public

 • Optimize or improve upon existing programs and policies